The Brancatelli File for 2004

 I know that you're shake-your-fist angry at Northwest Airlines' imposition of $5-$10 fees for tickets purchased anywhere but NWA.com.
 But before you're blinded by righteous rage, allow me to make two important points.
 First: Every time the travel industry has forced us to the Web in recent years our prices have gone down.
 Second: These fees are stark reminders that the Big Six always gets the wrong end of the carrot-and-stick equation and we always move our flying to airlines that incentivize us, not penalize us.

 August 19: Surviving the Big Six Folly to Come

 It's been another distressing week for the Big Six, but let's focus instead on ideas for traveling sanely through the upcoming chaos.
-Here are some strategies for managing your frequent-flyer programs and airline-club memberships; why you shouldn't book too far ahead for domestic and international fares; why you should be prepared for abrupt flight-schedule disruptions; and why you should run for the hills if your broker suggests a technical play on Big Six stock.
+Here are some strategies for managing frequent flyer programs and airline club memberships; why you shouldn't book too far ahead for domestic and international fares; why you should be prepared for abrupt flight-schedule disruptions; and why you should run for the hills if your broker suggests a technical play on Big Six stock.

 August 12: The Olympics of Big Six Folly